ubports/click/doc/file-format.rst

 to "manifest.json" in source trees), which must be a dictionary represented as UTF-8-encoded JSON.
 It must include the following keys:

+ * name: unique name for the application
+ * version: version number of the application
  * framework: the system framework for which the package was built

-The package manager must refuse to process packages where the value of "framework" does not declare a framework implemented by the system on which the package is being installed.
+The package manager must refuse to process packages where any of these fields are missing or unparseable.
+It must refuse to process packages where the value of "framework" does not declare a framework implemented by the system on which the package is being installed.

+The value of "name" identifies the application; every package in the app store has a unique "name" identifier, and the app store will reject clashes.
+It is the developer's responsibility to choose a unique identifier.
+The recommended approach is to follow the Java package name convention, i.e.
+"com.mydomain.myapp", starting with the reverse of an Internet domain name owned by the person or organisation developing the application; note that it is not necessary for the application to contain any Java code in order to use this convention.

+The value of "version" provides a unique version for the application, following Debian version numbering rules.

 For future expansion (e.g. applications that require multiple frameworks), the syntax of "framework" is formally that of a Debian dependency